doubleelforbes/CTPAPI/README.md

 Cryptopia Public API Frontend

 Cryptopia.co.nz offers both Public and Private API's for accessing their market data.
-CTPAPA (Cryptopia Public API) offers a desktop based interface to the live market info, as well as 7 day market history.
+CTPAPI (Cryptopia Public API) offers a desktop based interface to the live market info, as well as 7 day market history.

 The Code